 God raised Jesus from the dead.
 He lives in heaven today.
 If you pray to Jesus, and take Him for your Saviour, He will give you His life that will never finish.

-This is a diaogue script.
-The portion in capital letters is the orderley's part.
+This is a dialogue script.
+The portion in capital letters is the orderly's part.